We will cover the following topics

 - Your ideal practice.
 Let’s write down what is in your head and make it happen.

-- What kind of practice do you want to work in and what kind of work do you want to do during your career?
+- Establishing the kind of practice do you want to work in and what kind of work you want to do during your career.

-- What are your professional values, objectives and “mission statement”?
+- Defining your professional values, career objectives and “mission statement”.

-- What is your working environment and patient base going to be like (location, demographics etc.)?
+- Understanding what your working environment and patient base going to be like (location, demographics, treatment needs etc.).

-- Principal-led, associate- led and corporate models of practice – which suits you best?
+- Understanding the dynamics of principal-led, associate-led and corporate models of practice – which suits you best?

-The Preparation – how do you go about achieving this?
+The Preparation – how do wo go about achieveing this?

 - Ownership, leadership, responsibilities and fiduciary duties in dental practice.